borderyz/neurowaves-lab-documentation/docs/source/2-operationprotocol/eeg-fmri-protocol.rst

 1. Push hair aside using a cotton swab.
 2. Degrease skin with alcohol.

 3. Apply Abralyt gel and gently abrade using the cotton swab.
 4. Fill the space between skin and electrode with gel using a syringe.

    .. figure:: figures/eeg-fmri-operationprotocol/SOP_eeg14.jpg
       :align: center
       :alt: Filling BrainCap Electrodes

+5. Capping: every electrode must be well gelled (we cannot just use the electrodes we need) in an FMRI environment
+6. Impedence check

 Positioning the ECG Electrode
 -----------------------------